 5. To check that the cluster is healthy, log in to the Web UI.

-Step 2: Tidy Up Your AWS Resources
+Step 2: Tidy Up AWS Resources for Removed Nodes

 1. Navigate to the aws-terraform-cnq-<x.y> directory.